About this listing

 PLEASE recycle or re-use everything possible.
 I actually enjoy digging through the trash, but my time is limited, so please save me the trouble.

 Don't smoke.
 It's bad for you.
 Cigarette butts send me into a blood-curdling, mouth-frothing fugue.

 Not able to welcome dogs due to the risk of mishaps with our cats, chickens, and goats.

-Arrival BEFORE 9pm, but ideally BEFORE DARK; it's not easy finding your way around, and we have to get up early!
+Arrival BEFORE 9pm, but ideally BEFORE DARK; it's not easy finding your way around, and I have to get up early!